ririchi2/richipineda.dev/README.md

 # richipineda.dev

-Welcome to my personal website!
-This project serves as a showcase of my work, skills, and interests.
-It's built using a combination of modern web technologies and frameworks.
+This is my personal website!

 ## Table of Contents